 Charged with Intoxication Assault in Texas?
-Here are Your Next Steps
+We can help!

-That said, an experienced Texas criminal defense lawyer can help you develop the right defense strategy to demonstrate that your actions did not directly cause another person’s injuries.
-Learn more here.
+That said, an experienced Fort Worth intoxication assault attorney can help you develop the right defense strategy to demonstrate that your actions did not directly cause another person’s injuries.

 Before you can build a successful defense strategy, you’ll have to understand the charges against you.
 Here’s how Texas law defines intoxication assault: